kcrary/cmtool/README.md

 CM-Lex and CM-Yacc are implemented for both Standard ML and Haskell.
 However, both versions are implemented *in* Standard ML.
-Installation instructions appear in the INSTALL file.
-On Linux platforms you will need either MLton or Standard ML of New Jersey.
-On Windows platforms you will need Standard ML of New Jersey.
+Installation instructions for Unix and Windows appear in the INSTALL file.
+You will need either MLton or Standard ML of New Jersey.

 The user's manual is included here as manual.pdf.